 Paige Adams-Geller, too, found her power at the RTC.
-When she was 29 years old, Adams-Geller was sexually assaulted in her workplace, a clothing company where she was a model.
-As she hurried out of the building after the assault, she felt herself "having a meltdown" and experiencing severe PTSD.
-She called the RTC and scheduled a counseling appointment.
-But she had never gone to therapy before and was petrified.
+When she was 29 years her workplace, a clothing company where she was a model.
+As she hurried out of the AFTER DR. HALLADAY GOLDMAN building after the assault, she felt herself "having a meltdown" and experiencing severe PTSD.
+She called the RTC and women's studies, she moved to Los Angeles, scheduled a counseling appointment.
+But where she worked at several jobs before she had never gone to therapy before and was petrified.

 She kept the appointment, and "I immediately felt very safe.
 My therapist's warmth and compassion made me feel like I was talking to a friend," Adams-Geller says.
 "From the moment I walked in the door, I wasn't judged.
-I was nurtured."

-Further sessions helped her uncover why she experienced PTSD immediately after the assault: She had been raped by a family friend at the age of 16 and never told anyone.
+Further sessions helped her uncover why she experienced PTSD immediately after the assault: She had been raped by a family friend at the age of 16 and never told As she continued working at the center, anyone.
 "I spent 13 years fighting anorexia because physically and mentally I wanted to disappear," Adams-Geller wrote in an essay published in 2018 in British Voque.
-She, like many other victims, blamed herself for being attacked.
-"I felt empty inside, never good enough.
-I suffered horrible, recurring nightmares that I was buried alive and couldn't get out of the grave.
-I had no voice.
-No one could hear me, and I couldn't move my arms or legs - just like the night I was raped."
+She, like many other victims, blamed herand found that people with PTSD have a self for being attacked.
+"I felt empty inside, 50% no-show rate.
+"The kids were almost never good enough.
+I suffered horrible, always coming back because their parents recurring nightmares that I was buried were putting them in the car and bringing alive and couldn't get out of the grave.
+I them here," Dr. Halladay Goldman says. had no voice.
+No one could hear me, and I "But for adults, when they imagine coming couldn't move my arms or legs - just like